Technology Tales

 12th June 2008

 Now that all bar one of the Firefox plugins that I use have been updated to work with it, I have finally jumped ship to 3 from 2.0.x.
-The move wasn’t without its travails, though.
-For one thing, Google Toolbar stopped working and I resorted to Googlebar Lite instead for my needs.
+The move wasn't without its travails, though.
+For one thing, Google Toolbar stopped working, and I resorted to Googlebar Lite instead for my needs.
 Apart from that, the only other irritation has been the appearance of fonts in the new version.

-In Firefox 2, it would seem that I was geting away without tweaking my system settings to be their most optimum.
-With 3, I could do that no longer because of an irritating and pervasive fuzziness that particularly afflicted k’s and w’s.
+In Firefox 2, it would seem that I was getting away without tweaking my system settings to be their most optimum.
+With 3, I could do that no longer because of an irritating and pervasive fuzziness that particularly afflicted k's and w's.
 The way out of this turned out to involve changing my Appearance Preferences (Preferences > Appearance from the System menu).
-The required attention was focussed on the Fonts tab whereupon the Details button was brought into use.
+The required attention was focussed on the Fonts tab, whereupon the Details button was brought into use.

 Appearance Preferences